How to Build a Marketplace Website: 10 Simple Steps You Should Complete

 Need help and info on how to build a marketplace?

 If you want to receive a consultation and feedback on your marketplace idea for free, contact MLSDev.
 We can conduct a competitor and market analysis to evaluate your marketplace idea.
 We have broad experience delivering solutions for eCommerce and want to become a driving technical force for you.

 2. Study and learn from the top-performing marketplaces

 Let’s move on with our exploration of how to create a marketplace website.
 It’s time to learn more about the best online marketplaces in the world that make billions of dollars in revenue.

-In 2021, Amazon generated around 386 billion U.S. dollars in net sales.
+In 2022, Amazon generated around 514 billion U.S. dollars in net sales globally.
 Today, it's the most visited eCommerce website in the USA with around 2.45 billion monthly visits and offering a full range of products including electronics, pieces of art, toys, and other items from 6.4 million sellers across its services.

 Want to build an eCommerce website, but don’t know where to start?

 Check our article How to Build an eCommerce Website from Scratch & Start Selling Products Worldwide.
 The guide will help you explore the waters of eCommerce web development and understand key steps and tech requirements.